rho-devel/rho/README.md

 * Currently rho doesn't support packages that contain native code that uses the `USE_RINTERNALS` macro.
 This includes Rcpp, rJava, data.table, xts and all the packages that depend on them.
 * Our testing on different platforms is currently very limited.
 We currently test on Ubuntu trusty with gcc 4.9, gcc 5.0, clang-3.5, clang-3.6 and clang-3.8, so those should always work.
 OSX and other linux distros are also supported, but aren't regularly tested.

+## Notable Known Issues

+* Currently rho doesn't support packages that contain native code that uses the `USE_RINTERNALS` macro.
+This includes Rcpp, rJava, data.table, xts and all the packages that depend on them.
+* Our testing on different platforms and compilers is currently very limited.
+Building with clang 3.5 on ubuntu trusty should always work.
+OSX, other linux distros and recent versions of clang and gcc are also supported, but aren't regularly tested.

 ## Rho Discussion Mailing List.

 https://groups.google.com/forum/#!forum/rho-devel